 Mabon suggests using a shovel to carefully dig up a sample plant.
 You will likely need to soak the plant’s roots in a bucket of water to loosen soil without pulling off any nodules.
 When it comes to soybeans, healthy nodulation is indicated by the presence of eight to 12 nodules on the main stem or taproot of each plant.
 When it comes to peas, you are looking for three to five clusters of nodules per plant.

 “If you’re only seeing one or two per plant, alarm bells should be going off,” he adds.

 Size does matter when it comes to nodules, according to Ignacio Crippa.
 Nodules, Crippa explains, should be at least three millimetres in size in early evaluations and distributed evenly near the plant’s root.

 We are often asked which is better between a lot of small nodules or a few large ones, but our research comparing total nodule weight to the number of nodules present on a plant indicates that a few larger nodules can be just as effective as a larger number of small nodules.

 Nodule location can depend on the type of inoculants that you are using.
 Nodules tend to be concentrated near the plant’s main root when you use seed-applied inoculant, and they can be more spread out when you use granular products.

 How can you Tell if the Nodule is Working?

 Split it in half and check the colour, Crippa says.
 If it’s reddish in appearance, that means the nodule is working.
 If it is green, that means that it fixed nitrogen at one point but isn’t doing so anymore.
-If the nodule is root-coloured inside, that means it’s infected and never got to fix nitrogen.
+If the nodule is green or white, it isn't fixing nitrogen.